Lloyd Gomez: Murders

 The first victim, an unidentified man, was killed in the summer of 1950, the cause of death being a wine bottle smashed against his head.
 The second victim was 42-year-old Warren Hood Cunningham who, on November 11, 1950, was shot to death after he accused Gomez of stealing his beer.
-The only witness to the killing, John Kapusta, couldn't identify Gomez based on the fact he was blind in one eye.
+The only witness to the killing, John Kapusta, could not identify Gomez based on the fact he was blind in one eye.

 Just eight days later, on November 18 or 19, Gomez wound up in Mojave.
 While there, he murdered 50-year-old Earl Franklin Woods by bashing him to death with a large rock.
 After killing him, Gomez disposed of the rifle used to kill Cunningham and attempted to flee to Los Angeles, but was arrested by authorities on an unrelated charge for vagrancy, for which he served thirty days in jail before being released in December.
 Gomez simply returned to the homeless lifestyle without killing anyone for the time being.

 On May 26, 1951, Gomez resumed his killing spree, this time claiming six more victims in little under four months.
 He beat to death Elmer Cushman who was sitting in a rail car, and pocketed $16.
 Ten days later, he used a wood plank to bash to death an unidentified sleeping hobo, and searched through his coat and stole $20.
 On June 22, Gomez was sheltering in Merced, California when he spotted 60-year-old George Jones walk into the hobo camp there and find a spot to begin cooking.
 Gomez snuck up behind him and bashed his head in with a rock, fracturing his skull and ultimately killing him.

 On July 17, Gomez was wandering the railroad tracks near Roseville when he chanced upon Arvid Ostlund resting next to the tracks.
 Taking advantage of situation, Gomez picked up a large stone and dropped it on to Ostlund's head, killing him.
 In August Gomez's eight victim, an unidentified man, was killed near the railroad tracks.
 On August 16, 46-year-old Roy Chester Hanson was sitting on a railroad car when Gomez spotted him and dropped a large rock on him.

 As the bodies were being found law enforcement were contacted and they knew a serial killer was responsible, though numbers varied on the number of cases police believed the killer committed.
 As such, a total of twelve murders were investigated.
 On January 15, 1952, Gomez was arrested after police stumbled upon him walking the streets with a large slash across his face.
 In jail, he called police into his cell and gave detailed confession of all nine murders, and expressed his disappointment that nine men's lives netted him only $62.26.